Raku/intellij-ide-plugin/perl6-idea-plugin/docs/test-plan.md

   - Installer, installation paths contain Edument info
   - It creates file associations for: `.p6`, `.pm6`, `pl6`, `.pod6`
   - It can be uninstalled cleanly
-- [ ] Install the plugin into IntelliJ IDEA 2019.1 and 2018.3.
+- [ ] Install the plugin into IntelliJ IDEA 2020.3

 ##### Plugin-specific

-- [ ] At Plugins modal window, the plugin version, description are correct
+- [ ] At `Plugins` modal window, the plugin's version and description are correct

 ##### Comma-specific